-One of your major responsibilities as a refugee sponsor group is to secure suitable, appropriate housing for/with the refugee newcomers you sponsor.
+One of your major responsibilities as a sponsor group is to secure suitable housing for/with the refugee newcomers you sponsor.
 This can be challenging due to uncertain timelines, low vacancy rates, high rent, and the need to have someone act as guarantor or co-singer.

-If you or a member of your group does sign as a guarantor/ co-signer:
+If you or a member of your group act as a guarantor/ co-signer, consider the following:

-1. Ensure that your commitment will not exceed the first twelve months (there is often a clause included in leases which allows the guarantor’s commitment to continue, unless specifically addressed in an amendment).
+1. Does the commitment extend beyond a one year lease?
+There is often a clause included in leases which allows the guarantor’s commitment to continue, unless specifically addressed in an amendment.

-2. Have a conversation as a group to ensure that the individual is signing with the support of the group and any issues resulting in the individual’s commitment as a guarantor will be addressed by the group as a whole.
+2. Have a conversation as a group to ensure that the individual who is signing has the support of the group and any issues resulting from their commitment will be addressed by the group as a whole.
 While not legally binding, this may be helpful.

 City of Toronto: Tenant Rights and Responsibilities